ComputerLars/The-Syntheticist-Papers/README.md

 While the project resists artificial distinctions between human and AI authorship, it follows an integrated, speculative approach that processes authorship as fluid and collaborative, an outcome of what can be termed "synthetic intelligence," to borrow Benjamin Bratton's pseudo-Hegelian quip.
 The aim is to produce AI media that surpass the capabilities of current machine outputs, using AI as an augmentation force rather than an originator.

 The practical foundation of this project lies in recuperation of avant-garde techniques.
 Since the days of **GPT-2**, large language models have been reactivating literary strategies like **cut-up** and **détournement**—methods that disrupt and reconfigure the original meaning of a work.
-Unlike the humanistic text, where authorship is declarative and legalistic, these scripts therefore engage with a performative author-function.
+Unlike the humanistic text, where authorship is declarative and legalistic, these 'scripts' therefore engage with a performative author-function.
 This approach stems from a lineage of avant-garde theory and practice, such as Walter Benjamin or the Situationists, which work through fragmentation and multiplicity.
 To operationalize the off-set question: *Who made this?*—we’ve dispersed signifiers of personas and group subjectivities throughout the content as a network of identities, including:

 - **Computer Lars**: An anagram of Marcel Proust, Computer Lars handles curatorial aspects of the summit, guiding spectators through the syntheticist vision.
 - **Incitatus**: Inverting  the "Federalist Papers" use of “Publius” for collective anonymity, we adopt “Incitatus”—a reference to Emperor Caligula’s horse, nearly appointed as consul—as  a pseudo-collective signature.